ShoYamanishi/AppleNumericalComputing/README.md

 * To provide a Metal equivalent to Chap.
 11-15 of CUDA Handbook

-* To present real running time information on MacOS (Apple Mac Mini 2020 8GB, for iOS devices planned later).
+* To present real running time information on MacOS (Apple Mac Mini 2020 8GB), and on iOS (iPhone 13 Mini 256GB)

 * To give an indication as to what type of technology/implementation works best for a particular type of problem in a given data size

 * To give a guideline on how to implement own solution if there is no existing framework or library available

 The target application is the realtime interactive applications on iOS and Macos that execute heavy numerical computation.
-For now, it provides implementations and results for MacOS BigSur on Mac Mini.
-An edition for the iOS devices is planned to be released later.

 The collection is split into 13 sections.
 About half of them are idioms in GPGPU computing, and the others are representative types of numerical computing.
 On CPU, each section first implements the algorithm in a plain C++ code, tests the running times for the problems in various sizes, and establish the baseline.